jimmytutron/delosinc/README.md

 ```

 ### MySQL :dolphin:
 You will also need an IDE for MySQL to create the `delos_DB` database.
 I recommend [`mySQL Workbench`](https://www.mysql.com/products/workbench/).

 Either open the file
 ```
 park_data.sql
 ```
 inside of your preferred IDE or copy its content and then execute the database.

-If you've setup your connection differently, make sure to change the information inside `delosinc.js` to match your connection information
+If you've setup your connection differently, make sure to change the information inside `delosinc.js` to match your connection information on lines 6-9.
 ```javascript
 var connection = mysql.createConnection({
 	host:"localhost",